Panthers hand Lightning first home loss

 Alexander Volkov tallied twice, Tyler Johnson netted his third goal in two games, and Curtis McElhinney allowed six goals on just 21 shots in his second start.

-In the clubs' third meeting in five days and the first at Amalie Arena in front of limited fans, Stamkos blistered his eighth goal from the left dot at 6:24 of the first period.
+In the clubs' third meeting in five days and the first at Tampa in front of limited fans, Stamkos blistered his eighth goal from the left dot at 6:24 of the first period.

 But Huberdeau answered by tapping in a shot from the low crease after Patric Hornqvist beat McElhinney to a puck behind the net, tying it at 1 just 92 seconds later.